Hill Prizes Frequently Asked Questions

 For Physician-Scientists, the year of their first attending appointment counts toward the requirement; fellowship or residency would not count towards the requirement.

-Appointments may have taken place outside of Texas, but the applicant must have spent, at a minimum, the past two years (at the time of submission) performing research in Texas at an institution within the state.
+Appointments may have taken place outside of Texas, but the applicant must have spent, at a minimum, the past two years (at the time of submission) performing research in Texas at an organization within the state.

 What is the cutoff date for the eligibility requirement of 2 years performing research in Texas?